The

 Home-Grown

-Today we’re discovering the ins and outs of Bali’s culture and tradition with a local family.
-You’ll get set up with all the right ingredients to start cooking Balinese style before we sit down for lunch to learn about local life and catch up on time-honored rituals with these friendly locals.
+You’ll get set up with all the right ingredients to start cooking Balinese style before we sit down for lunch to learn about local life and catch up on time-honored rituals with these friendly Balinese.

 Day 3 - Ubud